Christmas is the time of gifts, family, laughter, holidays, baking and fond memories.

 2. The Fruit marinade can be made 2-3 months ahead too.
 Do shake the jar once in a while.
 Longer the fruits steep, better the flavor.

-3. You can substitute rum/wine with apple juice or pineapple juice.
+3. You can substitute rum/wine with apple juice or pineapple juice.13.
+Remove from the oven and cool in the pan for 10-15 minutes.

 4. Beating egg whites separately makes a big difference.